Today I wanted to share a post with you about the importance of spending quality time with your partner or family.

-I have been so busy working on my laptop lately, writing blogs and other “must-do-stuff” for my online business that I have been neglecting my husband and this beautiful Mexican sunshine that we are blessed with.
+I have been so busy working on my laptop lately, writing blogs and other “must-do stuff” for my online business that I have been neglecting my husband and this beautiful Mexican sunshine that we are blessed with.

 Today, I let him talk me into going to the community pool which is literally two minutes away, walking distance.
 I have to admit, it didn’t take much convincing.

-Quickly changing into our suits, we grabbed towels, suntan lotion, sunglasses and my Kobo, and dashed out the door before I could change my mind!
+Quickly changing into our suits, we grabbed towels, suntan lotion, sunglasses, and my Kobo and dashed out the door before I could change my mind!

-This pool is very large and tends to be busy with young families, especially late afternoon, early evening.
+This pool is very large and tends to be busy with young families, especially in the late afternoon, early evening.
 However, this was late morning and no one was there.
 It was like having our very own private pool.
 The water was warm and the sun was shining; it was pure bliss.

 After an hour of swimming and luxuriously soaking up the sun, we changed and then took a leisurely walk to get some fresh fish from one of the small local fish places.
 The fish is always fresh and reasonably priced.